Combining CBD With Magnesium: Science-Backed Benefits

 Another 1998 study found that magnesium supplementation calmed symptoms of restless leg syndrome and improved sleep (2).

-For example, one 2019 study of adults suffering from both anxiety and poor sleep found that CBD reduced symptoms of anxiety in 79% of patients, and improved sleep for 66% (3).
 Another study on patients suffering from chronic pain reported improved sleep as one of the outcomes (4).

 using cbd for anxiety